gruntwork-io/docs/_docs-sources/guides/build-it-yourself/3-pipelines/3-deployment-walkthrough/1-deploy-a-vpc.md

 `module-vpc` to create a VPC setup that looks like this:

 ![A production-grade VPC setup deployed using module-vpc from the Gruntwork Infrastructure as Code Library](/img/guides/build-it-yourself/pipelines/vpc-diagram.png)
+_A production-grade VPC setup deployed using module-vpc from the Gruntwork Infrastructure as Code Library_

 We will use the Mgmt VPC to deploy our infrastructure deployment CD platform, since the infrastructure deployment platform is a management infrastructure that is designed to deploy to multiple environments.